purecloudlabs/gprovision/README.md

   * iPXE supports http transfers.
 They say this is far faster than tftp, so serve only the bare minimum (iPXE) from TFTP and everything else over http (assuming you use iPXE)
 * web server
   * serve files needed by iPXE (if used) - menus, provisioning kernel
-  * serve file passed to kernel as mfgurl
+  * serve file passed to kernel as mfgurl, and files referenced by that file
+    * when booting provisioning.pxe, pass in an arg like `mfgurl=http://1.2.3.4/blah/manufData.json`
-    * see below
+    * content: see below
 * log server
   * collects logs produced by devices being imaged
   * included implementation (cmd/util/pbLogServer, pkg/oss/pblog/server) bundles additional functionality